marvrez/BoomerCV/README.md

 * `flow` - run optical flow demo with webcam
 * `phash` - compare the phash'es of two images
 * `rotate` - rotate an image 90 degrees left or right
+* `panorama` - stitch two input images together to create a panorama

 More instructions will be shown about these functions if you run them without any additional parameters.